 Want a bigger screen?
 This thing is awesome.
-I think the 34″ model with i7-7700T, AMD Radeon RX 460, 16GB DDR RAM, 512GB SSD, and 2TB HDD is plenty, but you can always get versions with 32GB RAM as well.
+I think the 34″ model with i7-7700T, AMD Radeon RX 460, 16GB DDR RAM, 256GB SSD, and 1TB HDD is plenty, but you can always get this version with 32GB RAM as well.

 Note that this version doesn’t have a touchscreen, but it is extremely quiet (a huge plus for music production and recording) and will give you plenty of desktop space to work.